CalebPecka/Spade/README.md

   <tr>
     <td colspan="3">
       <b><a href="Financial_Plan.md">Cost Structure</a></b>
-      <p> Our three most important costs are transportation, product storage, and company staffing.
-Our key resources are the products which we wish to purchase from manufacturers and then resell.
-These products are net inherently expenisve.
-Rather, the process and logistics of transporting these products is far more expensive.
-The most expensive key activity is warehouse storage.
-Ownership of the warehouse as well as warehouse management both play roles in the cost of maintaining such a large scale business.
-Assuming exponential scaling, Spade will cost an estimated $750,000 to run its first year: $1.4 million its second year: and $2.5 million its third year.
-(We would consider roughly $500,000 from the first year costs as the cost to establish the company.)</p>
+      <p> Our biggest expenses are transportation, storage, and company employees.
+Cost estimates are $750,000 for the first year, $1.4 million for the second year, and $2.5 million for the third year. </p>
     </td>
     <td colspan="3">
       <b><a href="Financial_Plan.md">Revenue Streams</a></b>